caseinpoint/caseinpoint.github.io/photomap/README.md

 ![Marker clustering](./screenshots/screen7.png)

 A modal opens when the user clicks on a marker.
-The image associated with that location is displayed, along with some of its metadata and a button to zoom the map to that location.
+The image associated with that location is displayed, along with some of its metadata, and a buttons to zoom the map to that location and cycle through the photos that have been loaded.

 ![Modal displayed](./screenshots/screen5.png)